guruthree/cube-bench-classic/README.md

 ### Line endings

-This repository currently is set to use CRLF line endings via .gitattributes so that files are somewhat readable no matter what operating system they are read on.
+This repository currently is set to use CRLF line endings via `.gitattributes` file so that files are somewhat readable no matter what operating system they are read on.

 Classic Mac OS expects CR line endings, so opening the files as is will show a square character.
 To remove these, convert the files using the `dos2unix` and `unix2mac` tools from the [`dos2unix`](https://waterlan.home.xs4all.nl/dos2unix.html) package.